EtiTheSpirit/Extensibles/README.md

 		* In general, this means that you should not worry about how hooks will behave.
 All of the complex behavior and what-ifs are handled by the system.
 * Properties are mirrored just like methods, with the proxy/hook behavior being added to their getter and/or setter independently.
 	* Properties are bound via `Hook`, thus they too will be compatible with any mods that use RuntimeDetour to hook into properties.
+* Implicit casts to all vanilla base types are included.

 # Example implementation